← Back to TWU Governance Hub

 Important Limit

-TWU is easier to follow than a multi-layered structure like CWA-AFA in one important respect: the flight-attendant groups reviewed here sit in identifiable locals, and at least one of those locals — Local 556 — files a clearly labeled flight-attendant LM-2.
+TWU is easier to follow than a multi-layered structure like CWA-AFA in one important respect: the flight-attendant groups reviewed here sit in identifiable local bodies, and at least one of those locals — Local 556 — files a clearly labeled flight-attendant LM-2.